Business process re-engineering: Topics

 BPR is different from other approaches to organization development (OD), especially the continuous improvement or TQM movement, by virtue of its aim for fundamental and radical change rather than iterative improvement.
 In order to achieve the major improvements BPR is seeking for, the change of structural organizational variables, and other ways of managing and performing work is often considered insufficient.
 For being able to reap the achievable benefits fully, the use of information technology (IT) is conceived as a major contributing factor.
 While IT traditionally has been used for supporting the existing business functions, i.e. it was used for increasing organizational efficiency, it now plays a role as enabler of new organizational forms, and patterns of collaboration within and between organizations.

 BPR derives its existence from different disciplines, and four major areas can be identified as being subjected to change in BPR – organization, technology, strategy, and people – where a process view is used as common framework for considering these dimensions.

 Business strategy is the primary driver of BPR initiatives and the other dimensions are governed by strategy's encompassing role.
 The organization dimension reflects the structural elements of the company, such as hierarchical levels, the composition of organizational units, and the distribution of work between them.
 Technology is concerned with the use of computer systems and other forms of communication technology in the business.
 In BPR, information technology is generally considered to act as enabler of new forms of organizing and collaborating, rather than supporting existing business functions.
 The people / human resources dimension deals with aspects such as education, training, motivation and reward systems.
 The concept of business processes – interrelated activities aiming at creating a value added output to a customer – is the basic underlying idea of BPR.
 These processes are characterized by a number of attributes: Process ownership, customer focus, value adding, and cross-functionality.

 Social repositioning of change agents

-Detailed structural knowledge gained during BPR projects can prompt core staff to de-embed from their line careers and adopt specialist improvement roles (e.g., Lean, Six Sigma, organisational development).
+Detailed structural knowledge gained during BPR projects can prompt core staff to de-embed from their line careers and adopt specialist improvement roles (e.g., Lean, Six Sigma, organizational development).
 These "movers to the periphery" retain insider ties and vocabulary, which makes their subsequent change campaigns better resourced and rhetorically sophisticated than challenges initiated by long-term outsiders.